-Highlights from today’s pilot Seafood Industry Teacher Capacity (SITCAP) Building event – hosted by NRM South and the Tasmanian Seafood Industry Council, through the Tasmanian Smart Seafood Partnership project.
+Connecting some of Tasmania’s teachers directly with the state’s seafood industry proved an impactful learning experience at the Seafood Industry Capacity Building program (SITCap) pilot in February.
+The event was hosted jointly by NRM South and the Tasmanian Seafood Industry Council (TSIC), through the Tasmanian Smart Seafood Partnership project.

 The Tasmanian seafood industry has made significant investment in and is extremely supportive of this capacity building work.
-Marine Science and Aquaculture Teachers from across Tasmania have been invited to participate, and teachers have spent the day learning more about how the seafood industry in Tasmania is managed, including research, regulation and how technology is used for sustainability.
+Marine Science and Aquaculture Teachers from across Tasmania have been invited to participate in training to learn more about how the seafood industry in Tasmania is managed, including research, regulation and how technology is used for sustainability.
 They are also gaining a unique insight into how seafood is caught, grown and processed in Tasmania.

 This capacity building event is an important step in developing a collaborative working relationship between education and the seafood industry.

 The day began with presentations from marine resource managers, scientists, industry representatives, and an Indigenous commercial fisher.
 Presentations covered topics including the steps a fisher must take to go to work, such as licensing, safety management, and catch reporting, as well as oyster farming, and salmon aquaculture and environmental monitoring.

 Site visits followed, starting with a trip to the Huon Aquaculture remote feeding room, then a seafood lunch at Tasmanian Gourmet Seafoods and a tour of the adjoining SALCO rock lobster processing facility.
 Nearby Barilla Bay Oysters and Candy Abalone also welcomed teachers for tours, including tasting of freshly shucked oysters.

 In the afternoon teachers had the opportunity to discuss the day’s learnings with each other, and further network with industry representatives.
 Great feedback on the program was received, and will be used in planning the next SITCap.